riceset/Garden/content/Linguistics/Zhuyin.md

 ![[Linguistics/media/anki-chinese.png]]

 I've always been fascinated by Chinese characters, particularly the traditional ones used in Taiwanese Mandarin.
-This led me to study Zhuyin, the phonetic system utilized in Taiwan not only to represent sounds and tones but also to input of Chinese characters on computers.
+This led me to study Zhuyin, the phonetic system utilized in Taiwan not only to represent sounds and tones but also to input Chinese characters on computers.

 When learning specific character sets like Zhuyin or Cyrillic, I prefer to learn how to read them in the context of whole words, rather than individual characters.
 This approach makes it easier to memorize them since, in the real world, we deal with words rather than isolated characters.
 The same principle applies to vocabulary learning.
 It’s not very effective to learn isolated words without understanding the context in which they're used.
 So, when learning new words, it’s crucial to learn them within a phrase.